⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 Overnight in Split, Croatia

-→ Transfer to Plitvice lakes area (3 hours)
+→ Transfer to Plitvice Lakes area (3 hours)

-→ Explore the Plitvice lakes national park
+→ Explore the Plitvice Lakes National Park

-Discover a symphony of waterfalls, crystal clear lakes and lush greenery as you explore this UNESCO World Heritage Site.
+Discover a symphony of waterfalls, crystal clear lakes, and lush greenery as you explore this UNESCO World Heritage Site.
 Hike along a network of boardwalks that allow you to traverse the park’s unique terrain without disturbing the fragile ecosystems

-Overnight in Plitvice lakes area
+Overnight in the Plitvice Lakes area

 → Transfer to Zagreb, Croatia (2 hours)